condorheroblog/vite-plugin-fake-server/README.md

 Powered by [XHook](https://github.com/jpillora/xhook) technology.

-> ⚠️ The node module cannot be used in the mock file, otherwise the production environment will fail.As an alternative to keep consistent with the development environment, you can build a standalone deployment server, see [build option](https://github.com/condorheroblog/vite-plugin-fake-server#build).
+> ⚠️ The node module cannot be used in the fake file, otherwise the production environment will fail.As an alternative to keep consistent with the development environment, you can build a standalone deployment server, see [build option](https://github.com/condorheroblog/vite-plugin-fake-server#build).

 Compared with the development environment, the API interface defined in the production environment does not have a `rawResponse` function.
 The response function does not have the second parameter `request` and the third parameter `response`.